Benny Morris: The Thirty-Year Genocide, Turkey's Destruction of its Christian Minorities, 1894-1924

-The book describes the Ottoman\Turkish destruction of the Armenian, Greek and Assyrian communities by the successive Ottoman, Young Turks' and Atatürk regimes, in which some two million Christians were murdered by their Muslim neighbors.
+The book describes the Ottoman/Turkish destruction of the Armenian, Greek and Assyrian communities by the successive Ottoman, Young Turks' and Atatürk regimes, in which some two million Christians were murdered by their Muslim neighbors.

 Praise and criticism

+Morris has won praise and criticism from both sides of the political divide.
+Some commentators criticised Morris for being reluctant to accept the implications of the evidence he presents in his work.

+Avi Shlaim

 Avi Shlaim, retired professor of international relations at the University of Oxford, and himself a New Historian, writes that Morris investigated the 1948 exodus of the Palestinians "as carefully, dispassionately, and objectively as it is ever likely to be", and that The Birth of the Palestinian Refugee Problem is an "outstandingly original, scholarly, and important contribution" to the study of the issue.

-Many of Morris's critics cling to the tenets of "Old History", the idea of an Israel born untarnished, a David fighting the Arab Goliath, Shlaim writes.
+Shlaim writes that many of Morris's critics cling to the tenets of "Old History", the idea of an Israel born untarnished, a David fighting the Arab Goliath.
 He argues that these ideas are simply false, created not by historians but by the participants in the 1948 war, who wrote about the events they had taken part in without the benefit of access to Israeli government archives, which were first opened up in the early 1980s.

-Another group of Morris's critics such as Avraham Sela, as well as historians on the left such as Ilan Pappé, argue that he has relied too heavily on Israeli sources and hardly at all on the Arabs.
-Norman Finkelstein, Nur Masalha and others argue that Morris has been too soft on the Israelis, often ignoring the force of his own evidence.
-Efraim Karsh alleges that Morris has distorted source material, an allegation not accepted by other historians.
+Shlomo Ben-Ami

+Shlomo Ben-Ami, a historian and former Israeli Minister of Foreign Affairs, praised Morris' book The Birth of the Palestinian Refugee Problem Revisited' (2008).
+He called it "the single most important work on the thorniest moral and political issue underlying the Israeli-Palestinian conundrum" and suggested it is likely to become "the most definitive study of the first Arab-Israeli war."

+However, Ben-Ami criticised Morris' drawing of an "awkward symmetry" between the Palestinian refugee crisis and the "forced emigration" of Jews from the Arab world.
+Like Yoav Gelber, he was also unconvinced by Morris' characterization of the 1948 conflict as an Islamic Jihad.

+In his own book Scars of War, Wounds of Peace, Ben-Ami observed that Morris' "thesis about the birth of the Palestine refugee problem being not by design but by the natural logic and evolution of war is not always sustained by the very evidence he himself provides: 'cultured officers ... had turned into base murderers and this not in the heat of battle ... but out of a system of expulsion and destruction; the less Arabs remained, the better; this principle is the political motor for the expulsions and atrocities' [quoting from Morris' major 2004 work 'The Birth of the Palestinian Refugee Problem Revisited']".